S3Puzzle/Research/HashingResearch.md

 ## What different kinds of hashing algorithms are there?

 Two of the most popular hashing algorithms are MD5 and SHA.
-MD stands for message digest and MD5 is the fifth version.
+MD stands for Message Digest and MD5 is the fifth version.
+SHA stands for Secure Hash Algorithms and is a group of diffrent hashing algorithms.
+They are first two algorithms were SHA-0 and SHA-1.
+After these two cam SHA-2 and SHA-3, these can be seperated in more versions.
+These versions differ in outcome size and other important parameters.

 https://www.sciencedirect.com/topics/computer-science/hashing-algorithm#:~:text=The%20most%20common%20hash%20functions,(SHA)%201%20and%202